tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/子客业务/子客管理/为子客分配信用_intl_en.md

 >?
 >1.
 When the available credit of a customer is 0, the customer's service will not be suspended, and the customer can still purchase new services.
 For the impact of account assets (credit + voucher) on service purchase and suspension, see [here](https://intl.cloud.tencent.com/document/product/1085/48346).
 >2.
-You currently can't manually restrict new purchases or suspend services for customers.
->3.
 You can contact your channel manager to add you to the allowlist of the customer service suspension rule to shorten the service suspension period.
 For detailed rules, see [Customer Service Suspension Rules](https://www.tencentcloud.com/document/product/1085/50550).
 >